RocketChat/docs-old/guides/rocket-chat-apps/zoom.md

 ### Requirements

 * First, you'll need to have at least a [Pro account](https://zoom.us/pricing) for users \(besides you\) to be able to create Zoom links.
-Those users will need to be added to your Zoom account.
+Those users will need to be added to your Zoom account
-* For other users to be able to use the Zoom App, their Rocket.Chat registered emails need to be the same as registered at Zoom.
+* For other users to be able to use the Zoom App, their Rocket.Chat registered emails need to be the same as registered at Zoom

 ### Step 1: JWT App at Zoom Marketplace